HimanshuNirmal1/SFDX-APEX-REST-Callouts/README.md

 # Salesforce DX Project: REST APEX CALLOUTS

--Performed a callout to receive data from an external service: HEROKU
+- Performed a callout to receive data from an external service: HEROKU

--Performed a callout to send data to an external service: HEROKU
+- Performed a callout to send data to an external service: HEROKU

--Tested callouts by using mock callouts.
+- Tested callouts by using mock callouts.

--Path to the APEX classes: /force-app/main/default/classes/
+- Path to the APEX classes: /force-app/main/default/classes/

 ## Read All About It